angular/angularfire/docs/Auth-with-Ionic3-Angular4.md

 })
 export class HomePage {

-  constructor(public navCtrl: NavController, private af: AngularFire) {
+  constructor(public navCtrl: NavController,

-  }
+    private afAuth: AngularFireAuth) { }

   signInWithFacebook() {
-    this.af.auth.login({
-      provider: AuthProviders.Facebook,
-      method: AuthMethods.Popup
-    }).then(
+    this.afAuth.auth
+      .signInWithPopup(new firebase.auth.FacebookAuthProvider())
-      res => console.log(res)
+      .then(res => console.log(res));
-      );
   }

   signOut() {
-    this.af.auth.logout();
+    this.afAuth.auth.signOut();
   }

 }

 ```
+** Note the import of firebase from firebase/app, to take advantage of the tree-shaking **

+Also, update your `app.module.ts` to contain following import

+`import { AngularFireAuthModule } from 'angularfire2/auth';`

+and add it to the imports array.

 Run the app and click on the Login Button, you should see a pop-up asking you to enter username and password for facebook to
 authenticate.
 Once authenticated, you should see the response from Facebook in console window.

-Inspect the Object in the console, under `auth` property, you should see all the attributes and we're going to use two of them, next.
+Inspect the Object in the console, under `user` property, you should see all the attributes and we're going to use two of them, next.

-Let's get the `displayName` and `photoUrl` from the `auth` property, which we just saw on the console to be rendered on the screen.
+Let's get the `displayName` and `photoURL` from the `user` property, which we just saw on the console to be rendered on the screen.
-Since the `AngularFireAuth` is an observable, let's subcribe it to get notified everytime the Auth object changes.
+The `AngularFireAuth` has an `authState` property, which returns an observable, let's subcribe it to get notified everytime the
+Authentication state changes.

-Add two class properties `displayName`, `photoUrl` and subscribe to the Auth Observable in the constructor.
+Add two class properties `displayName`, `photoUrl` and subscribe to the AngularFireAuth.authState property in the constructor.
 Also add the two properties in our template to render them on screen.

 Your `home.ts` should look as follows: